Baxi-codes/FianchettoAD/README.md

 ### Windows

-You can download the installer from the [Official Releases](https://github.com/westes/flex/releases) and follow the installation instructions.
+You can download it from the [Official Releases](https://github.com/westes/flex/releases) and follow the installation instructions.

 ## Building FianchettoAD